8.3. Three-mirror telescopes

 The combined system P-V wavefront error for each aberration is the sum of aberrations on each mirror, thus W=W1+W2+W3.
 Corresponding RMS wavefront errors are given in sections covering specific aberrations.

-With system astigmatism corrected, best image surface coincides with the system's Petzval surface, which is given by rP=(2/R1)-(2R2)+(2/R3), with R1/2/3 being the radii of curvature for the primary, secondary and tertiary mirror, respectively.
+With the system astigmatism corrected, best image surface coincides with the system's Petzval surface, which is given by rP=(2/R1)-(2R2)+(2/R3), with R1/2/3 being the radii of curvature for the primary, secondary and tertiary mirror, respectively.

 Follow two examples of three-mirror systems that I haven't seen elsewhere.
 One is an aplanat with spherical primary and secondary, and the other is anastigmatic aplanat with two moderately strong prolate ellipsoids (including primary) and a sphere (FIG.128).

 The two are folded three-mirror Cassegrain-Gregorian systems, 3A and 3AA (for "aplanat" and "anastigmatic aplanat", respectively, with some unique qualities.
 The former is aplanatic system consisting from three concave mirrors, spherical primary and secondary, with the tertiary being a weak but strongly curved ellipsoid (FIG. 128 A).
 Mirrors are easy to make, and the only disadvantage is comparatively more difficult collimation.
-The tertiary is significantly more sensitive to misalignment than secondary; in the /4.25 3A system
+The tertiary is significantly more sensitive to misalignment than secondary; in the f/4.25 3A system

 σ1 = 0.4583, σ2 = -0.1889, ρ2 = -ρ3=-0.2111, K1,2 = 0, K3=-0.396